-The PALS telephone lines are open Monday to Friday from 8.30am to 4.00pm.
-Please be aware that you may need to leave a voicemail message, but we aim to return your call within one working day.
+The PALS telephone lines are open Monday to Thursday from 8.30am to 4.30pm and Friday: 8.30am to 4.00pm.
+Please be aware that a voicemail service is in use at busy times, but messages will be returned as quickly as possible.